shopware5/shopware/UPGRADE-5.6.md

 ### Changes

 * Changed the base price declaration shown in the product box (`themes/Frontend/Bare/frontend/listing/product-box/product-price-unit.tpl`), so that an ellipsis is shown when the text is truncated
-* Changed `Shopware_Controllers_Widgets_Listing::convertProductsResult` to consider use short description configuration.
+* Changed `Shopware_Controllers_Widgets_Listing::convertProductsResult` to consider use short description configuration
+* Changed the block of the registration verification alert

 ## 5.6.1